zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Continuing on, then, Carol says, “I wouldn’t put it  like that,” meaning I wouldn’t express it like that, “but breakdowns in communicat ion are inevitable and it’s always helpful to be able to trace their source.”
 A  “breakdown (breakdown) in communication” is when two people or two groups of people misunderstand each other – when the message that one group is trying t o communicate to the other is not understood correctly.

-Something that is “inevitable” (inevitable) is some thing that you cannot avoid, something that will happen even if you don’t want i t to happen or even if you try to prevent it from happening.
+Something that is “inevitable” (inevitable) is some thing that you cannot avoid, something that will happen even if you don’t want it to happen or even if you try to prevent it from happening.
 Death is inevitable.
 You are all going to die, just like I am.
 It’s something you can’t avoid.
 There.
 Isn’t that a happy thought?
 Don’t you feel better now?
 You’re going to die.

 Anyway, Carol says, “It’s always helpful to be able  to trace (trace) their source.”
 “To trace” means to follow the path or development of something.
 In this case, really it means to identify the source, to find out  where the breakdown in communication took place.
-That’s why Carol thinks i t’s better to leave a paper
+That’s why Carol thinks it’s better to leave a paper

 trail.
 You can see when there is a miscommunication , where that happened.
 If you just talk to someone on the telephone, unless y ou are recording the conversation, you can’t figure out where the proble m was, perhaps.